Premium Bonds when someone dies: check for £123m in unclaimed prizes first

 Are Premium Bonds prizes taxable after death?

-Premium Bonds prizes are always tax-free — for the deceased and for the estate.
+Premium Bonds prizes are always tax-free – for the holder and for the estate.
 A prize won after death, during the 12-month window, is paid to the estate free of income tax.
-However, the face value of the Premium Bonds is part of the estate for inheritance tax purposes.
+The face value of the bonds, however, is part of the estate for inheritance tax purposes.
+See our guide to inheritance tax for how the estate is valued.

 What if Premium Bonds were held jointly?

 Premium Bonds cannot be held jointly.
-Every Premium Bonds account belongs to a single named individual.
-If you believed the deceased held bonds jointly, this is not possible — the bonds will be in one person’s name alone.
+Every holding belongs to a single named individual.
+If you believed the deceased held bonds jointly with a partner, that is not possible – the bonds are in one person’s name alone, and they pass through that person’s estate.

 How long does it take to cash in Premium Bonds after a death?